It has three spinoff channels, and one podcast:

 - Andy's favourite is Red Dead Redemption .
 The Let's Play for that game seems to exist primarily because it's one of Andy's favourite games and he lost his 100% save.

 - Jane's favourite is Mass Effect.
-She did several Let's Play about Mass Effect 3 and Mass Effect: Andromeda, did a whole video about Artistic License Astronomy to talk about Mass Effect 2 and another to talk about her Andromeda's space training.
+She did several Let's Play about Mass Effect 3 and Mass Effect: Andromeda, did a whole video about Artistic License – Space to talk about Mass Effect 2 and another to talk about her Andromeda's space training.

 - Mike's favourite is Forza.
 He's also very keen on Dark Souls.

-- Luke's favourite is The Legend of Zelda.
+- Luke's favourite is The Legend Of Zelda.
 While not exactly a favourite, it's also a bit of a running gag that he is apparently the only member of the Outside X-team that likes Super Mario Sunshine.
+He's also a huge fan of FromSoft games along with Mike, in particular Elden Ring having trained novice Ellen in the titles.

 - James has been mentioned to like EVE Online.
 He's also fond of Football Manager.
 When asked why he likes it, he responds "Because it is good,"Commenter: Give that man a seat on the sofa!